elucian/bee/syntax/processing.md

 print "#(n) > :(n)" ? (x,y); //"30 > 41"
 print "#(a) > :(a)" ? (x,y); //"0 > A"

-** using two dots :: for hour and minutes print "#(n):#(n)" ?
+** using two dots : to separate hour from minutes print "#(n):#(n)" ?
 (10, 45); // 10:45

 ** using numeric format